Thought leadership

 Investing your values: What matters most

 Sustainable investing is gaining traction.
 Sometimes referred to as values-based investing, this is not to be confused with “value” as an investment style, famously championed by Warren Buffett and loosely defined as picking stocks with upside potential but trading below their intrinsic (or book) value.
-Rather, sustainable investing in our context is aligning sustainability goals with financial objectives by balancing environmental, social, and governance insights with financial metrics.
+Rather, sustainable investing in our context, is an investment practice that considers environmental, social and governance insights in addition to traditional financial metrics with an aim to improve long-term outcomes for investors.

 Years ago, this was generally referred to socially responsible investing (SRI), and the gist of it was simply buying a mutual fund1 that excluded tobacco, weapons, or sometimes, oil stocks.
 That’s a crude generalisation of course, but it’s how this early iteration of sustainable investing was often implemented.

-Environmental criteria reflect issues like climate change, biodiversity and whether a company is a good steward of the environment.
-Social criteria look at diversity and inclusion and how a company treats all its stakeholders and the community at large.
+Mainly investors, instead, are considering a broad range of non-financial information as part of their investment research.
+Environmental factors reflect issues like climate change, biodiversity and whether a company is a good steward of the environment.
+Social factors look at diversity and inclusion and how a company treats all its stakeholders and the community at large.
 And governance focuses on items like a company’s executive compensation, board oversight, and whether a company maintains shareholder-friendly policies.

-In general, ESG factors can be used to avoid companies with lagging policies and practices, or increasingly as a tool to identify companies well positioned to take advantage of new opportunities.
-This sort of investing has been embraced by many pension funds and other institutional investors who have included sustainable mandates as part of their investment policy statements.
+In general, sustainability factors can be used to avoid companies exposed to risks related to lagging policies and practices, or increasingly as a tool to identify companies well positioned to take advantage of new opportunities.
+This sort of investing has been embraced by many institutional investors who have included sustainable mandates as part of their investment policy statements.
 And now more than ever, sustainable investing is resonating with individuals.
 After all, just as they do with spending, investors have choices in how they allocate their own capital, and aligning personal interests with investment portfolios seems like a natural extension of living one’s ideals.

 While it’s impossible to give a comprehensive primer on sustainable investing in a short blog, here are a few considerations if you’re interested in further exploring such an approach.